 On June 26, 2018, the U.S. Supreme Court announced its decision in the Trump v.
 Hawaii travel ban case.
 Since the Supreme Court ruled for the government, this decision means that the travel ban will continue to be in effect.
 After the decision was announced, U-M’s President Mark S. Schlissel issued a statement expressing the University’s disappointment in this decision, and reaffirming the university’s commitment to fostering an environment in which all members of the U-M community can flourish.

 The current version of the travel ban was imposed by the September 24, 2017 Presidential Proclamation, then modified by the Presidential Proclamation of April 10, 2018, which removed Chad from the list of countries subject to the travel ban.
 The proclamation restricts visa issuance and entry to the United States for citizens/nationals of Iran, Libya, North Korea, Somalia, Syria, Venezuela, and Yemen.
+The proclamation does not apply to U.S. lawful permanent residents (green card holders) or to dual citizens of one of the designated countries and the United States.
+The proclamation also does not apply to dual citizens of one of the restricted countries and an unrestricted country, as long as they enter the United States based on a valid passport issued by the unrestricted country.

 Except for the removal of Chad from the list of countries impacted by the travel ban, the restrictions have not changed since the travel ban went into full effect on December 4, 2017.
 Below is a brief summary of the aspects of the Presidential Proclamation that most directly impact university community members